nxp-mcuxpresso/mbedtls/mbeTLS_for_Kinetis_SDK_v2 0_readme.txt

 5. Release notes.
 -----------------

-5.1. mbedTLS 2.2.1
-     The middleware/mbedtls_2.2.1 library is based on mbedTLS version 2.2.1 (https://tls.mbed.org/).
+     The middleware/mbedtls_<version> library is based on the mbedTLS package from https://tls.mbed.org/.
      The original mbedTLS change log can be found in the middleware/mbedtls_<version>/ChangeLog file.
      The KSDK mbedTLS change log can be found in the middleware/mbedtls_<version>/ChangeLogKSDK file.
      Main modifications introduced to the original library source code: